Emerson once wrote,

-When I was researching Mexia, I learned that the concept of having plants named in her honor, gave her an immense satisfaction.
+When I was researching Mexia, I learned that the concept of having plants named in her honor gave her immense satisfaction.

-It was almost as if she was scrambling to leave a botanical legacy in order to ensure her place in history.
+It was almost as if she was scrambling to leave a botanical legacy to ensure her place in history.
 As of today, 50 species have been named in her honor.

 Once Mexia had had accidentally eaten a poisonous berry.
 The indigenous people shared an ingenious remedy with her: "Sticking a chicken feather down her throat to coax the berries back up."
 Mexia traveled the entire length of the Amazon River.
 During one of her breaks from the jungle, she had even climbed Mount McKinley.

 When she nearly died after falling from a cliff, her team attempted to make her feel better, by naming two flowers after her: The Maxianthus mexicanas and the Mamosa mexiae.